Melisa-ops/ETC5513_Tutorial6_Version2/README.md

 # Tutorial6

-1st line, introduction # greeting
+check this part, something wrong here.

 Let this line as it is. thanks!

 Need to update this step.

-The last one is closing statement, thank you!
+The last one is closing statement, don't forget to say thanks!